SOCRA-EPITA-SIGL-2024/web-server/README.md

 ## Challenge #2: Get me Lucas

-Objective: When querying to `https://lucas.groupXX.socra-sigl.fr` in your browser, user gets redirected to `https://github.com/LucasBoisserie`
+Objective: When querying to `https://lucas.groupXX.socra-sigl.fr` in your browser, user gets proxied to `https://github.com/LucasBoisserie`

 You should only have to add a new `server {}` block in your nginx configuration.